tsogkas/amat/README.md

 - Compare with grouping with *Making Better Use of Edges via Perceptual Grouping* paper.
 - Check out UCM by arbelaez.
 - Set model filename in all experiments so that it reflects the chosen parameters.
+- Change the scale-dependent cost term so that it compensates for the #disks that are covered by each disk.

 ### low priority ----------------------------------------------------------
 - Don't forget when resizing the MAT, to also multiply radius map with appropriate factor.